 Volunteer

-We’re always looking for passionate people to share their time and skills with us.
-If you’d like to volunteer with us, please email sprecruitment@stayingput.org.uk.
+We’re always interested in hearing from passionate people who wish to share their time and skills with us.
+If you’d like to volunteer with us, please email sprecruitment@stayingput.org.uk and we will let you know when our next recruitment process will be taking place.

 Hannah